 To proactively address emerging health threats and overall health, safety and welfare to students, both current and new students must comply with current federal, state, and clinic site regulations related to immunization policy.
-All students with clinical components to their program must currently (subject to change based on the most current compliance regulations) provide proof of the following immunizations:
+All students with clinical components to their program must currently (subject to change based on the most current compliance regulations) provide proof of the immunizations listed below or have a signed and approved waiver on file.
+Logan University accepts medical, religious, and personal waivers.